molinfo-vienna/CDPKit/Doc/Sphinx/Source/installation.rst

                          > nmake

+will start the build process.

 Build of HTML documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This step is optional and needs to be carried out only if a build of offline HTML documentation pages is desired.
-If they should be installed together with the compiled binaries then this step must be executed before carrying out the installation procedure described in the next section.
+This step is optional and needs to be carried out only if a build of offline CDPKit documentation pages is required or desired.
+If the documentation should be installed together with the built binaries then this step must be executed *before* carrying out the installation procedure (see next section).
-For a successful build of the documentation, the command :command:`sphinx-build` and all Sphinx extensions listet in `Build requirements`_ have to be installed.
-Furthermore, for generating CDPL C++ and Python API-documentation, the program :program:`Doxygen` must be available.
+Mandatory for a successful build is the availability of the `Sphinx <https://www.sphinx-doc.org/en/master/>`_ documentation generator plus the listed extensions (see `Build requirements`_).
+Furthermore, for generating CDPL C++ and Python API-documentation (optional), the program `Doxygen <https://www.doxygen.nl>`_ has to be installed.

 .. note::

-   `Sphinx <https://www.sphinx-doc.org/en/master/>`_ and all listed extensions can be installed via the Python package installer :program:`pip`.
+   Sphinx and its extensions can be installed via the Python package installer :program:`pip`.

 If all prerequisites are fulfilled